Battle of Jarnac: Battle

 The Huguenot forces left by Admiral Coligny to defend the area where Tavannes crossed were negligent in their duties and did not detect the Catholic forces until the majority had passed over.
 Coligny now had to concentrate his dispersed forces in the face of this unexpected thrust.
 He brought as many of these as he could find to the villages of Bassac and Triac, which lay to the west of the marshy Guirlande stream.

-Around 11:00 a.m., the Catholic vanguard under Louis, Duke of Montpensier, consisting in total of 4,000 horse and 7,000 foot, attacked Coligny’s position along the Guirlande.
+Around 11:00 a.m., the Catholic vanguard under Louis, Duke of Montpensier, consisting in total of 4,000 horse and 7,000 foot, attacked Coligny's position along the Guirlande.
 This was defended by Huguenot arquebusiers.
-Montpensier engaged these with 1,200 arquebusiers drawn from of his own veteran infantry regiments while 500 of his cavalry sought a crossing further upstream.
+Montpensier engaged these with 1,200 arquebusiers drawn from his own veteran infantry regiments while 500 of his cavalry sought a crossing further upstream.
 The Catholic infantry pushed the Huguenots back, forcing them retreat to the village of Bassac.
 To cover this movement, Huguenot cavalry were dispatched to aid them.
 However, the Royalist avant-garde cavalry had found a crossing and wheeled down against their left flank.
 The Huguenot horse were scattered towards Triac.

-Coligny launched fresh cavalry at Montpensier’s now somewhat disorganised units and drove them back to the Guirlande.
+Coligny launched fresh cavalry at Montpensier's now somewhat disorganised units and drove them back to the Guirlande.

 Tavannes sensed that the forward elements of his army were becoming extended and brought forward 2,500 mercenary reiters to support them.
-They were able to halt Coligny’s cavalry, who were forced to retreat.
+They were able to halt Coligny's cavalry, who were forced to retreat.
 When the Catholics resumed their attack on the village of Bassac, the defenders were likewise forced to fall back to the Huguenot position forming around Triac.

 The southern end of this position, next to the Charente, was covered by a large pond and a narrow valley.
-It was covered by a force of Coligny’s arquebusiers.
+It was covered by a force of Coligny's arquebusiers.
 The difficulty of negotiating these obstacles temporarily deterred the Catholic advance.